WILL BATE

 Powertrain: Automatic 4 speed.
 6 Cylinder 4.6 Ltr.

-Rolls-Royce was the first owner of the car 1953-1956.
-As a result of this, it benefitted from some of the modifications added to later cars such as the rear lights and tool kit location.
-Purchased by a family member in 1980, I purchased a half share in 2013.
+Rolls-Royce was the first owner of the car from 1953-1956.
+As a result, it benefitted from some of the modifications added to later cars, such as the rear lights and tool kit location.
+The car has been in the family since 1980.

 2007 Bentley Arnage T - CU56 PYA